By the Rev. Dr. Ed Hird

 Upon going to an eye specialist, I discovered that I did not have either lense correction, cataracts, glaucoma, retinal detachment or macular degeneration.
 Over time, the gel or vitreous in our eyes shrink and detaches from the retina.
 In rare cases, it sticks and causes a microscopic hole.
 Before 1970, they could not do anything about this.
 After laser surgery, the surgeon filled my right eye with gas which temporarily held everything in place.
-In order for the gas to do its job, I had to be vertical for 90% of the time.
+In order for the gas to do its job, I had to be horizontal for 90% of the time.
 Fortunately I was able to rent a massage desk and full-body massage pillow.
 Sleeping facedown for four nights was a brand new experience for me.
 My wife Janice said that I didn’t snore at all.
 I never hear myself snore.

 Lying face down prohibited me from watching TV or checking my computer.
 Because our North Vancouver Library system has a large assortment of talking books, I was able listen to John Grisham, Louis Lamour, and Elie Wiesel.
 All three authors were passionate about justice.
 Grisham sought justice in the court room.
 Lamour sought justice at the end of a gun.
 Elie Wiesel sought justice from God and neighbour.